Best 100W USB-C Chargers for Laptops & Travel

 ✗ Skip if you have:

-MacBook Pro 14/16-inch owners, 15-inch+ laptop users, gaming laptop owners, anyone needing true 100W charging speeds
+MacBook Pro 14/16-inch owners, 15-inch+ laptop users, gaming laptop owners, anyone who needs to charge multiple devices at once or true 100W speeds

 Best for:

-Budget users with laptops under 65W (MacBook Air, 13-inch laptops, tablets)
+Budget and travel users with laptops that need up to 65W (MacBook Air, 13-inch laptops, tablets)

 Ideal for MacBook Air, 13-inch Windows laptops, iPad Pro, and other devices requiring up to 65W (not recommended for 15-inch+ performance laptops).